 Sub-machine Guns (SMG) were designed as weapons that could fire hand gun ammunition in full-automatic mode.
 They are an intermediate weapon between the hand gun and rifle.

-The first example was made by Italy in 1915, during World War I. This was the Villar-Perosa.
-This was a twin gun set-up for use by the gunner in airplanes initially.
+The first example of a sub-machine gun was made by Italy in 1915, during World War I. This was the Villar-Perosa.
+This was a twin gun set-up for use by the gunner in aircraft initially.

 The Germans came up with their MP-18 I “machine pistol” and these were fielded in battle in 1918.